Would you like to see what we have written on a subject? Use the search below.

 The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.
 John 10:10, NIV

-Phobia is extreme or irrational fear.
+A phobia is an extreme or irrational fear.
 A person who is Christophobic has a fear of Christ.
 This irrational fear is a lie from the devil and plagues non-Christians and even some Christians.
 [I am going to use this word in a very general sense, not a clinical, medical way - just like some cloak everyone who disagrees with them under the accusation homophobic.]

 The Devil's Lies To